 Full of personality and quirkiness, guest rooms are anything but ordinary.
-Wood grain ornaments and multi-textured wallpapers, handmade soft furnishings and bright-coloured rugs set the mood, and views of the city’s remarkable skyline (or harbour) act as part of design and expand the sense of space.
+Woodgrain ornaments and multi-textured wallpapers, handmade soft furnishings, and bright-colored rugs set the mood, and views of the city’s remarkable skyline (or harbor) act as part of the design and expand the sense of space.

 It’s hard not to find a restaurant, bistro or a bar at every corner in Kowloon, but W Hong Kong offers its own range of dining and drinking experiences.

-The Living Room stands out with eccentric interior, evident in the stunning graphic mural inspired by Chinoiserie aesthetic, while at Kitchen floor-to-ceiling windows dominate the main area, inviting to marvel at the Busy Hong Kong harbour and Central Skyline.
-The interior is more sober here, but not by much: vintage and contemporary furniture are done up in lively colours and a structural column is covered with thousands of golden goose eggs.
+The Living Room stands out with eccentric interior, evident in the stunning mural inspired by the Chinoiserie aesthetic, while at Kitchen floor-to-ceiling windows dominate the main area, inviting to marvel at the Busy Hong Kong harbor and Central Skyline.
+The interior is soberer here, but not by much: vintage and contemporary furniture are done up in lively colors and a structural column is covered with thousands of golden goose eggs.

 Another stunning decorative feature adorns the outside pool area, located on the 76th Floor.
-The massive mural by Australian designer Fabio Ongarato depicts birds and butterflies, and is made out of thousands of 10 milimetre tiles.
+The massive mural by Australian designer Fabio Ongarato depicts birds and butterflies and is made out of thousands of 10-millimeter tiles.